BHA FPX 4108 Assessment 4 Instructions: Community Health Action Plan

 Tasks (High level overview of each step to achieve the stated goal or objective) Time Frame and Due Date (Duration of task and final due date) Success Criteria (How will you know the task has been completed?)
 Resources (Stakeholders, materials, property, et cetera that will be needed

-The two meter social distance,which encourages people to stay at least six feet from each other especially in a public area.
+The two meter social distance, which encourages people to stay at least six feet from each other especially in a public area.
 Time frame is not clearly defined because the virus is still on the spread and other variants of the virus are still emerging.
 Success shall have been achieved if the infection rate decreases within 14 days.
 However, this prevention measure should be maintained until a cure for the virus is developed Community members/citizens (to maintain social distancing), the government (federal, local, state).
 There are however, no extra resources need.

 regularly disinfecting frequently held surfaces such as shopping carts, door knobs, counter top surfaces and seats.
 Time frame is not clearly defined because the virus is still on the spread and other variants of the virus are still emerging.
 Success shall have been achieved if the infection rate decreases within 14 days.
 However, this prevention measure should be maintained until a cure for the virus is developed Community members/citizens (to maintain social distancing) and the government (federal, local, state).
 There needs to be disinfectant materials provided by health authorities

-Practising safe sneezing or coughing by covering nose to limit the spread of potentially infected droplets.
+Practicing safe sneezing or coughing by covering nose to limit the spread of potentially infected droplets.
 Time frame is not clearly defined because the virus is still on the spread and other variants of the virus are still emerging.
 Success shall have been achieved if the infection rate decreases within 14 days.
 However, this prevention measure should be maintained until a cure for the virus is developed Community members/citizens (to maintain social distancing), the government (federal, local, state).
 Additional testing kits from the government would be necessary

 Ensuring that individuals who show symptoms of infection are immediately tested so that those who test positive are immediately quarantined and treated (Bruns, 2020).
 Time frame is not clearly defined because the virus is still on the spread and other variants of the virus are still emerging.
 Success shall have been achieved if the infection rate decreases within 14 days.
 However, this prevention measure should be maintained until a cure for the virus is developed Community members/citizens (to maintain social distancing), the government (federal, local, state).
 Both business and individuals would need handwashing soaps and disinfectants from the government